patreeceeo/online-nerds/CONTRIBUTING.md

 The issues of volume and bystanders can both be addressed by lowering the number of reviewers per PR.
 But what is the ideal number of reviewers and how should they be chosen?
 That's something we can and should experiment with.

 Another potential problem with how PRs are currently done is the time and energy expended by reviewers in "ramping up" to a point where they can understand the proposed changes and offer useful feedback.
-This can be helped by 1.) favoring creating smaller PRs over larger PRs _while maintaining coherence_ and 2.) by anticipating the reviewers' questions and proactively including that information in the PR. #2 has a side-benefit of the author explaining his changes in plain language, to himself as well as to the reviewers, and possibly catching some mistakes or oversights on his own.
+This can be helped by:

+1. favoring creating smaller PRs over larger PRs _while maintaining coherence_
+2. by anticipating the reviewers' questions and proactively including that information in the PR. #2 has a side-benefit of the author explaining his changes in plain language, to himself as well as to the reviewers, and possibly catching some mistakes or oversights on his own.

 > If you can't explain it simply, you don't understand it well enough.
 > -- Albert Einstein